RichardVong192/Seng202---SpaceExplorers/README.md

 #### How to play (GUI)
 1. Ensure Java 11 is installed on the machine
-2. Open zip folder in terminal window
+2. Download and open zip folder in terminal window
 3. Start the game by calling `java -jar game_gui.jar` in the terminal
    - The folder from which this file is called must also contain the resources folder provided
 4. Select how many days the game should played over